 They are less than 3.5cm in diameter and have a long stalk.
 It is by the fruit that you can best identify a crab apple – in fact, they are almost like cherries in shape and size.
 They are very sour to the taste.

 The bark is greyish and rough.
 As the tree grows and the trunk expands, fissures or cracks appear in the bark.
-Despite this the timber is very water resistant.
-In fact, part of the foundations of Venice are built from this timber.
+Despite this, the timber is very water-resistant.
+In fact, part of the foundations of Venice is built from this timber.